The Affordable Care Act

-One of the factors in the new law is that almost everyone will be required to have health insurance by January 1, 2014.
-If you get your health insurance through your employer, your coverage probably will not change.
+One of the factors in the new law is that almost everyone is required to have health insurance.

-It’s also where, if you are a Washington citizen with low income, you can apply for Medicaid.
+It’s also where, if you are a Washington citizen with low income, you can apply for Washington Apple Health (Medicaid).
 Or, you can see if you qualify for subsidized health care plans.
-If so, your new coverage under the Affordable Care Act will begin on January 1, 2014.
-(Beginning October 1, for new applicants for children, pregnant women and family medical Medicaid/Apple Health programs, coverage will begin on the first day of the month in which the application was submitted.)

 Medicaid Expansion and Apple Health

-The Affordable Care Act raised the income limit on eligibility for Medicaid.
-It also simplified how you qualify and how you apply.
+The Affordable Care Act raised the income limit on eligibility for Medicaid, which is called Washington Apple Health in our state.
+The ACA also simplified how you qualify and how you apply.

-You should be eligible for Medicaid/Apple Health if:
+You should be eligible for Apple Health if:

-If you’re single and your income is $15,856 or less, you should qualify.
+If you’re single and your income is $16,248 or less, you should qualify.
 Different amounts are designated for different-sized families.
-(See chart.
+(See chart.)